rweigel/stats/python.md

 Adding a space after a comma is a common convention in Python programs.
 It is not needed, but you should get in the habit of using this convention.
 People and code "linters" (grammar and spell checkers for code) will complain otherwise.

-To determine how many elements are in a list, use the <code>len()</code> function, which returns an integer, e.g.,
+To determine how many elements are in a list, use the `len()` function, which returns an integer, e.g.,

 ```Python
 len(a) # 3